'Shop With A Cop' community event set for Saturday,

 Wal-Mart provides a separate check-out area for the event -- wrapping all the gifts for the kids and supplying gift wrap, ribbon and tags.
 It's an opportunity for police and kids to get to know one another; any concerns the kids may have had about police are often changed for the better.

-In 2012, over 130 children from communities throughout Clackamas County were at the event -- paired with 51 law-enforcement personnel from the Clackamas County Sheriff's Office, Oregon State Police, Clackamas County Community Corrections, and the Molalla, Canby, West Linn, Milwaukie, Sandy, and Lake Oswego Police Departments.
+Last year, 117 children from communities throughout Clackamas County were at the event -- paired with 53 law-enforcement personnel from the Clackamas County Sheriff's Office, Oregon State Police, Clackamas County Community Corrections, and the Molalla, Canby, West Linn, Milwaukie, Sandy, and Lake Oswego Police Departments.
+"Interestingly, almost all the kids shopped for their family members first, then themselves!" reports the CCPOBF in its blog post promoting this year's event.

-Kids are selected by school counselors and come from Canby, Molalla, Estacada, West Linn, Lake Oswego, and the North Clackamas School District.
+Kids are selected by school counselors or school resource officers and come from Sandy, Milwaukie, Lake Oswego, West Linn, Wilsonville, Oregon City, Estacada, Gladstone, Molalla, Colton and the North Clackamas School District.

-This year, children will once again receive a $100 Wal-Mart gift certificate and will be "assigned" their very own law-enforcement officers to accompany them during their shopping sprees.
+This year, children will once again receive $100 Wal-Mart gift certificates and will be "assigned" their very own law-enforcement officers to accompany them during their shopping sprees.

 For more information on this year's event, click here.
 Photos from previous 'Shop With A Cop' events are linked above.